youshaac-bit/retell-sip-integration-example/README.md

 > Note: you can still implement call transfer when using method 2 by creating your own user function that instructs jambonz to transfer the call.

+## Inbound calls
+To use this application with an inbound call simply configure your jambonz system to route incoming calls to this application.
+The application will then connect the incoming call to your Retell agent.

 ### using Method 1 (Preferred)
 In order to use Method 1 (Elastic SIP trunking) you have to create a "Carrier" in jambonz that points to Retell.
 This carrier will have one outbound gateway and no inbound gateways since we are only sending calls to Retell and not receiving them.
 (Outbound calls are placed using jambonz REST API and then we connect them to Retell once the user has answered, so it still looks like an inbound call to Retell).